 A bottle of Prosecco on arrival; stay three nights or more and you'll also get a €50 credit at the hotel spa

 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.

 Double rooms from £412.66 (€483), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €5.00 per person per night on check-out.

 Room rates usually include a buffet breakfast.

-The hotel is closed annually from the end of October to the end of March.
+The hotel is closed from October until April.

 At the hotel

 Stepped gardens, several terraced areas (including one on the roof), free WiFi throughout and laundry service.
 In rooms: desk, flatscreen TV, iPod dock, minibar, air-conditioning, and free bottled water.
 Some rooms have terraces with sea views.

 With the hotel facing such a dramatic stretch of coastline, our favourite was always going to be a room with a sea view.
 For something indulgent, try a Junior Suite, which has three sets of double doors that open onto a balcony overlooking the Med.
 A Queen Double with Partial Sea View is smaller, but still gives you a slice of that postcard-perfect scene.

 The 20-metre heated pool is in the tiered gardens, so it gets an excellent view of the sea and coastal hills.
 It’s ringed by a lawn on which sunloungers and pool furniture are arranged, and it’s family-friendly too: it’s supervised by a lifeguard between 9am and 7pm.